rdkcentral/xts_core/docs/test_documentation.md

 - The user should be shown how to run each file individually using the appropriate command.

-### YAML File Execution in XTS ###

-#### Executing an .xts YAML File ####

-Preconditions:

-- A valid .xts file (e.g., hello_world.xts) is present in the current directory or specified path.

-- The .xts file defines commands and test steps under keys such as run, list, or build.

-Expected Behavior:

-- XTS loads the .xts file and parses available sections (run, list, build, etc.).

-- Users can run commands defined in the YAML by specifying the appropriate subcommand.
-(e.g. ` xts run hello_world ` will execute: ` echo "hello world" `)

-#### Execution without YAML Runner ####

-Preconditions: YAML runner is not used.

-Expected Behavior:

-- XTS should operate without dependency on the YAML runner.

-- Other test execution methods should remain functional.

 ## XTS AllocatorClient Commands ##